-- The measure was tested for reliability at the level of the measure score using the beta binomial method.
-The Committee concluded the measure was reliable, as the majority of reliability results were above .90. - The measure was tested for validity using a Pearson correlation test.
-The Committee agreed that testing results showed relevant association with other measures of quality in NCQA's DRP, which NCQA hypothesized to be related measures in the DRP and that the measure has sufficient validity.
+- The Committee determined that the measure specifications were precise and the specifications were consistent with the evidence presented. - The measure was tested for reliability at the measure score level using the beta binomial method.
+The Committee concluded the measure was reliable, as the majority of reliability ratings for the different health plans were greater than 0.96. - The measure was tested for validity using a Pearson correlation test.
+The Committee agreed that testing results showed relevant association with other measures of quality in NCQA's Diabetes Recognition Program (DRP), which NCQA hypothesized to be related measures in the DRP and that the measure has sufficient validity.
 Face validity was also assessed with several panels of experts from diverse backgrounds.
-The panel of experts concluded with good agreement that the measure as specified is measuring what it intends to measure and that the results of the measurement allow users to make the correct conclusions about the quality of care that is provided and will accurately differentiate quality across providers. - Committee members stated concern that the upper age limit of 75 specified in the denominator was not justified by the evidence and recommended that the developer remove the upper age limit.
-The developer recognized the Committee's concern, but noted that this measure is part of a bundle and therefore the age limit has been standardized across measures.
+The panel of experts concluded with that the measure as specified is measuring what it intends to measure and that the results of the measurement allow users to make the correct conclusions about the quality of care that is provided and will accurately differentiate quality across providers. - The Committee agreed with the NQF staff preliminary ratings of moderate for both the reliability and validity criteria and did not pursue further discussion.
+3. Feasibility: H-15; M-4; L-0; I-0 (3a.

-(3a.
 Clinical data generated during care delivery; 3b.
-Electronic sources; 3c.Susceptibility to inaccuracies/unintended consequences identified 3d.
-Data collection strategy can be implemented)
+Electronic sources; 3c.Susceptibility to inaccuracies/ unintended consequences identified 3d.
+Data collection strategy can be implemented) Rationale: